-- a.
-Pertaining to Control Measures used to Comply with the Control Measures/Best Management Practices (BMPs).
-The following shall be documented in your SWPPP: - i.
+- 5. Schedules and Procedures - a.
+Pertaining to Control Measures used to Comply with the Control Measures/Best Management Practices (BMPs) The following shall be documented in your SWPPP: - i.
 Good Housekeeping (See Part IV.C.2) A schedule for regular pickup and disposal of waste materials, along with routine inspections for leaks and conditions of drums, tanks and containers. - ii.
 Maintenance (See Part IV.C.3) Preventative maintenance procedures, including regular inspections, testing, maintenance, and repair of all industrial equipment and systems, and control measures, to avoid situations that may result in leaks, spills, and other releases, and any back-up practices in place should a runoff event occur while a control measure is off-line; - iii.
 Spill Prevention and Response Procedures (See Part IV.C.4) Procedures for preventing and responding to spills and leaks.
-You may reference the existence of other plans for Spill Prevention Control and Countermeasure (SPCC) developed for the facility under Section 311 of the CWA or BMP programs otherwise required by an NPDES permit for the facility, provided that you keep a copy of that other plan onsite (hard copy or electronic) and make it available for review consistent with Part IV.J.5; and - iv.
-Employee Training (See Part IV.C.8) A schedule for all types of necessary training.
-At a minimum, training shall address the following areas when applicable to a facility: petroleum product management; process chemical management; spill prevention and controls; fueling procedures; general good housekeeping practices; and proper procedures for using fertilizer, herbicides, and pesticides. - b.
-Pertaining to Monitoring and Inspection.
-Where applicable, you shall document in your SWPPP your procedures for conducting analytical storm water monitoring.
-You shall document in your SWPPP your procedures for performing, as appropriate, the two types of inspections specified by this permit, including: 1) Routine facility inspections (See Part IV.E.1) and 2) Quarterly visual assessment of storm water discharges (See Part IV.E.2).
+You may reference the existence of other plans for Spill Prevention Control and Countermeasure (SPCC) developed for the facility under Section 311 of the CWA or BMP programs otherwise required by an NPDES permit for the facility, provided that you keep a copy of that other plan onsite (hard copy or electronic) and make it available for review consistent with Part IV.J.5; and

+- iv.
+Employee Training (See Part IV.C.9) A schedule for all types of necessary training. - b.
+Pertaining to Monitoring and Inspection Where applicable, you shall document in your SWPPP your procedures for conducting analytical stormwater monitoring.
+You shall document in your SWPPP your procedures for performing, as appropriate, the two types of inspections specified by this permit, including: 1) Routine facility inspections (See Part IV.E.1) and 2) Quarterly visual assessment of stormwater discharges (See Part IV.E.2).